 This advantage is that it adds the flexibility that Kanban can allow yet still pushes sprints efficiently toward a product release.
 As a result, it increases the number of items that can be processed at one time, and it is a lot easier to manage the team’s capacity versus the need and to be able to monitor the lead time.

 Work can be done together, but this helps resolve one of Scrum’s most significant issues, scope creep.
 Work is still being handled in scrums, but the flow is managed with a more straightforward guide toward the more extensive project end.

 Allows continuous improvement of the workflow by learning from the past.

-Whereas Scrum is focused on pure workflow, once a sprint is in place, it’s difficult to make changes.
-However, within Scrumban, if a developer during another sprint notices a problem, not only can he or she modify the current sprint, by adding important pieces into the flow, this knowledge can be shared across other sprints to improve the entire process.
+Whereas Scrum is focused on pure workflow, making changes is challenging once a sprint is in place.
+However, within Scrumban, if a developer during another sprint notices a problem, not only can they modify the current sprint (by adding essential pieces into the flow), this knowledge can be shared across other sprints to improve the entire process.